-First some geography.
-The Jordan Valley is part of the Syrian African Rift (or Great Rift Valley), which runs between Lebanon in the north to Mozambique in Africa, a distance of about 3,700 miles.
+The Jordan Valley is part of the Syrian African Rift (or Great Rift Valley), which extends between Lebanon in the north to Mozambique in Africa, a distance of about 3,700 miles.
 It results from the moving apart of two tectonic plates – the African Plate and Arabian Plate – leading to a thinning of the earth’s crust.
 These plates are still, in fact, moving apart.
 The Arabian plate on the east side of the Jordan River is shifting north, while the African plate is moving to the west.
-The movement is only several mm a year but over 15 million years it adds up.
-The rivers, gullies, and even copper mines on both sides of the Jordan River and Arava no longer align, with a difference of 65-miles between each side.
+The movement is only several millimeters a year but over 15 million years it adds up.
+The rivers, gullies, and even copper mines on the two sides of the Jordan River and Arava no longer align, and there is a difference of 65-miles between them.

-Like the rest of the Jordan Valley and the area around Lake Kinneret, this area is below sea level and is very hot and humid during the summer.
+As for the rest of the Jordan Valley and around Lake Kinneret, this area is below sea level and is very hot and humid during the summer.
 Nevertheless, its attractive swimming areas and other sites more than make up for this.

-Vacationing in the Beit Shean Valley and around the Lake Kinneret
+Vacationing in the Beit Shean Valley and around Lake Kinneret

 There is a lot to see and do in the Beit Shean Valley.
 Many people head straight to the fabulously beautiful Gan HaShlosha (Sachne).
-But don’t forget the adjacent Park Hama’ayanot which contains the three most abundant water sources of the valley.
+But don’t forget the adjacent Park Hama’ayanot, which contains the three most abundant water sources of the valley.
 Entry is free.
-For kids swimming, the Harod National Park is worth visiting.
+For kids' swimming, the Harod National Park is a good choice.
+Gan Ugam is a kids-friendly version of Gan HaShlosha.
 Kids and even adults will enjoy Gan Garoo Zoo, which is next to Gan HaShlosha.
-To appreciate the splendid architecture of an ancient Roman city, ancient Beit Shean is the place to go.
+To appreciate the splendid architecture of an ancient Roman city, ancient Beit She'an is the place to go.
 Consider also visiting Naharayim at Gesher to capture some inspiring pre-state history.
-This is best seen with a tour and this will need to be pre-arranged.
-Crusader castles sound as if they are one to the dozen in Israel, but the castle and views at Kochav Hayarden are very impressive.
-Two interesting easy walks just below Lake Kinneret by the beginning of the lower River Jordan are described on this website.
-There is also a nice not-difficult hike described on the Gilboa Mountain Range.
-Many people drive through Tiberias without giving it much thought.
-But there are a number of places there worth visiting.
+This can be seen with a tour and you will need to pre-arrange the best timing.
+Crusader castles often seem as if they are one to the dozen in Israel, but the castle and views at Kochav Hayarden are very impressive.
+Two interesting, easy walks just below Lake Kinneret close to the mouth of the River Jordan are described on this website.
+There is also a very nice, not-difficult hike described on the Gilboa Mountain Range.
+Many people drive through Tiberias without giving it much thought, but a number of places there are worth visiting.